 Built in 1799, the Retreat at Cool Spring is a recently restored historic manor house overlooking the Shenandoah River.
 Rich in history, the five bedroom home sits on terraces overlooking the river.
 A grand foyer, library, huge dining room, and elegant living room are all a decorators dream.
 The manor house is located in the heart of Virginia’s wine country with over 10 vineyards within 10 miles.
 It is truly an exceptional home, surrounded by incredible peace and nature – ever deserving of the name it was given in 1799… The Retreat

 Owner, Suzanne Eblen, desires to share this beautiful manor house with others.
 April 2015, The Retreat officially opened its doors to many families and gatherings of friends.
 It has quickly become a popular destination for vacations.
 The Retreat is also a beautiful and exclusive location for intimate weddings, private events, workshops, and retreats.
-We are currently accepting a limited number of event bookings for 2016 & 2017.

 • THE HISTORY •

 The Retreat at Cool Spring has a history that spans more than 200 years.
 I think it’s important to share the background so you get a good sense of the land and historic setting.

 Thomas Parker, a soldier of the revolution, came to the valley and purchased 1,120 acres from John Wormsley.
 In 1799, Thomas Parker built his home and called it “The Retreat.”
 War interrupted their peaceful farm life and in 1799, Parker was commissioned Lt.
 Col. of the Eighth Infantry of Virginia.
 He commanded the forces encamped at nearby Harpers Ferry.
 He became a Colonel in 1812 and a year later was promoted to Brigadier General.
 After fighting at Lundy’s Lane in Canada, he came home and lived at the Retreat until his death in 1820.